coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 This module brings in the two modules earlier created and exports a function that handles the authentication process.

-This module contains two methods, one to create the authentication windows and another to destroy it.
+This module contains two methods, one to create the authentication window and another to destroy it.

-The `createAuthWindow` starts by destroying any existing authentication window and goes ahead to create an authentication window by loading the Auth0 authentication URL from our `auth-service.js` module.
-It then calls the `onBeforeRequest` method `webRequest` property of Electronjs's `Session` class to call the `loadTokens` method which takes in the callback URL from Auth0's authentication process.
+The `createAuthWindow` starts by destroying any existing authentication window and goes ahead to create an authentication window by loading the Auth0 authentication URL from the `auth-service.js` module.
+It then calls the `onBeforeRequest` method of the `webRequest` property of Electronjs's `Session` class to call the `loadTokens` method which takes in the callback URL from Auth0's authentication process.

 Once the promise resolves, the `createAppWindow` method is then called to load our Vue application and lastly the authentication window is destroyed by calling `destroyAuthWin`.

-This method also registers event handlers to handle when the application window is closed and when an `authenticated` event emitted.
+This method also registers event handlers to handle when the application window is closed and when an `authenticated` event is emitted.

 The last thing to do in the main process is to tie everything together in the `src/main/index.js` file which is the entry point for our application's main process.